What To Expect In Horizon Zero Dawn: The Frozen Wilds

 The DLC appears to put players back into the shoes of main game protagonist Aloy, though it’s unclear if it takes place during or after the events of the main game.
-It will be story-based, with up to of hunting in the lush post-post apocalyptic world.
-Look forward to various new weapons, enemies, and types of armor will be available throughout the course of the new content.
+It will be story-based, with up to 10 hours of hunting in the lush post-post-apocalyptic world.
+Look forward to various new weapons, enemies, and types of armour that will be available throughout the course of the new content.

 From the video, we can garner that the flame-haired seeker, hunter, and unstoppable force of nature is hending to Ban-Ur, the homeland of the mystical Banuk tribe.
 She’s heard of some kind of mystery that waits inside the Mountain, and although the trailer is barely 2 minutes long, we’ve gleaned some key details from it.
 Now, let’s get to the really intriguing bits – namely the Banuk and their homestead of Ban-Ur.

 Cold, inhospitable, and deadly: those aren’t words just used to describe Ban-Ur.
 The Banuk people aren’t the friendliest bunch, greeting Aloy in The Frozen Wilds trailer with a harsh reminder that she’s trespassing on their land.
 Horizon has a solid history of respecting the history of the locations it visits, as it features faithful representations of monuments ranging from the Air Force Academy to the Pikes Peak Range Riders Memorial.